The Gallipoli Campaign

 Most of the war was fought in the Crimean peninsula itself.
 Gallipoli became a major encampment for British and French forces during the war.

 The Crimean War was one of the first major conflicts using modern military technology such as rifled barrels and the spin-stabilized Minié bullet, explosive naval shells, telegraph communication, and railroads for logistical support.
 It was also one of the first wars to be documented with photography.

 Florence Nightingale developed modern nursing techniques while treating the wounded.
-She led a group of 38 volunteer nurses that she had trained to İstanbul, to the Selimiye Barracks in Üsküdar on the Asian side of the Bosphorus.
+She organized a group of 38 volunteer nurses that she had trained, and led them to to İstanbul, to the Selimiye Barracks in Üsküdar on the Asian side of the Bosphorus.
 They found overworked medical personnel, overcrowding, a lack of medication and food, and bad hygiene leading to widespread fatal infections.
 In the first winter, the number of soldiers dying from typhus, typhoid, cholera, and dysentery was ten times the number dying from battle wounds.